NLPH/NLPH/Meeting_summaries/dev_meeting_1_2017_12_25.rst

 * Experienced consumers - at least Reut, Sinai and Yoav - should take a look at the possible candidates and:

-  * Which tagging projects, if any, can already commence with the existing tools.
+  * Consider which tagging projects, if any, can already commence with the existing tools.
   * Write down what missing in each one.
   * Specifically, for Recogito, Sinai will contact Reiner (the project developer) and advise with him regarding the possibility of said extensions.
   * Come up with a definition for the ideal/dream tool required for our desired tagging projects.